-This is where a romantically decorated park full of fountains and statues is located.
+This is where a romantically decorated park full of fountains and statues is situated.
 It reaches its splendor when the cherry blossoms bloom in spring and from it you can see beautiful views of Rome reaching up to the Gianicolo hill.

-5. Strolling through the Jewish Quarter
+5. Stroll through the Jewish quarter

 6. Discover Campo dei Fiori by night